FOREX-Yen gains on emerging nerves, Swedish crown jumps after GDP

 "The other side of that is that people are clearly using it to wind up the speculative trade we saw last year."

-The yuan recovered some ground in European trade but still lost 0.87 percent for the week against the dollar, its biggest weekly loss on record.
+The yuan recovered some ground in early European trade but still lost 0.87 percent for the week, its biggest weekly loss on record.

-Most western bank analysts are agreed that the moves by the People's Bank of China are aimed at squeezing out some of the speculative money that has banked on the yuan's steady rise against the dollar over the past decade.
+It weakened briefly to as low 6.1808 per dollar, 0.8 percent below Thursday's close, before recovering to 6.1431 and is now down 1.4 percent in the past 10 days.

-That is expected to be followed by a widening of the band the bank lets the yuan trade in.
-The question is when and how weak the currency will be when that happens.
+That may sound like a modest turnaround, but represents a sea change in one of the past decade's most reliable trades - a steadily stronger yuan against the dollar - and comes at a time of investor nervousness over Chinese growth.

 "The move over the past week has caught a lot of people by surprise and that has injected a lot of volatility into the market," said Mellor.